-Designing, planning, and executing on a personalized work experience is a strategy that integrates every component of a People Operations professional’s role from the big picture elements of the employee life-cycle, down to the nitty-gritty of how you communicate with them on their preferred communication channel.
+Designing, planning, and executing a personalized work experience is a strategy that integrates every component of a People Operations professional’s role from the big picture elements of the employee life-cycle, down to the nitty-gritty of how you communicate with them on their preferred communication channel.

 Your organization's marketers, sales reps, and product team members focus on this very topic with their customers - the business' customers.
 They’re not the only ones though; good managers are trying to understand their customers - the employees - entirely so they can lead them in the best way possible to succeed.

 Every part of the business is now trying to find, understand, best communicate, and solve for their unique segment of one.

 In a world with mass everything - mass communication, experiences, and strategies that are easy to implement - most professionals will rely on these to get their job done.
 However, the best business professionals know that there’s a better, more meaningful, and necessary way to thrive - and that’s why they're striving toward personalization.

 Several factors are leading to the increased importance of personalization in the workforce.

 Before, middle-class jobs were once manufacturing or labor jobs that included a high repetition rate, but they’re now becoming more tech-focused.
 This change toward tech leads to increased complexity, requiring more brainpower than body power.

 Today, entry-level employees are asked to perform cognitively complex tasks such as conducting research, wrangling with data, and coding complex programs, as economist Robert Gordon notes.

 With the type of work changing so much and employee output and productivity looking vastly different today than it did before, we’re also seeing a shift in the way companies support their employees.
 To take on mentally challenging tasks, people need extra comforts than they needed before.